hashfeedr/hashfeedr/README.md

-To start the Django app, first make sure so change the `WEBSOCKET_URL` variable in `./djangostuff/settings.py` to match your testing environment (e.g. change the host to be `localhost`).
+To start the Django app, first make sure so change the `WEBSOCKET_URL` variable in `./djangostuff/settings.py` to match your testing environment (e.g. change the host to be the server running twisted).
 Next, the Django app can be booted by changing your working directory to `./djangostuff` and executing:

     gunicorn_django